+Figure 2 WebSocket - All traffic between the client and server

 CoAP

 The Constrained Application Protocol (CoAP) can communicate over UDP/TCP on port 5683 and over DTLS/TLS on port 5684.
 CoAP supports offers messages exchanges with optional reliability.
 Both unicast and multicast communication support is offered.
 The design of CoAP re-uses HTTP-like methods (POST, PUT, GET, etc.) and for cases where large amounts of data (such as firmware images) must be transferred, the block-wise transfer extension is available.
 Block-wise transfer chunks the larger data item into smaller blocks that are then transmitted individually.
 Block-wise transfer is described in RFC 7959.